perseids-project/squish/README.md

 	squish/samples/jslib/src/js/Culuh.js
 	squish/samples/jslib/src/js/TimeStamp.js

-Name your list after your project and add *.js.list* and save it in your project root.
+Name your list after your project and add *.js.list* and save it somewhere inside your project's directory.

-	project.js.list
+I like to create a directory called *build* in the project root to store the *.list* files.

+	build/project.js.list

 Run the squish/squi.sh script from your project root passing along the list you just created.

-	squish/squi.sh project.js.list
+	squish/squi.sh build/project.js.list

-After the script completes you should see the following.
+After the script completes you should see the following in your project root.

 	project.js
 	project.min.js